advantys/workflowgen-docker/README.md

 ## Building
-To build a specific version of WorkflowGen, open PowerShell and go to the desired version, platform and base image folder.
+To build a specific version of WorkflowGen, open PowerShell and go to the desired version, platform, and base image folder.
 For example, if you are on Windows Server 2019 and want to build the latest 7.15 version of WorkflowGen (7.15.5), go to the `7.15\windows\windowsservercore-ltsc2019` folder and execute the following command: